QilinZhou56/Market-Analysis/README.md

 ## Overview

 This project includes code for predicting stock prices using Monte Carlo simulations and Random Forests.
-Additionally, it provides a basic guide to web scraping for collecting relevant data.
+Additionally, it provides a basic guide to web scraping for collecting relevant qualitative market data.

 ## Prediction Results